AS13379/Charlie-894-s-Python/README.md

 Introduction:
 This describes the data source that contains the repository and how the repository can help you.
-Library content library source: data, projects, programs and documents in the library are all from Charlie896 original works (some reproduced), please identify Charlie894 CSDN ID: LPC1010, Zhihu user name: "program monkey", email :lipengcheng@126.com, LPC1010@Outlook.com, other sources and 'Charlie894' user name and your dialogue, are telecom fraud, thank you.
+Library content library source: data, projects, programs and documents in the library are all from Charlie896 original works (some reproduced), please identify Charlie894 CSDN ID: LPC1010, Zhihu user name: "Charlie894", email :lipengcheng@126.com, LPC1010@Outlook.com, liPengCheng894@Gmail.com，charlie894@163.com other sources and
+'Charlie894' user name and your dialogue, are telecom fraud, thank you.
 How can we help you?
 This repository contains many things that you may need.